bjornspockeli/elektra/README.md

 ```
 Hint 2: Use [sprintf](https://www.tutorialspoint.com/c_standard_library/c_function_sprintf.htm) to copy the content of a string into an array.

-## Hands-on Tasks - DAY 2
+## Hands-on Tasks - Day 2

+Task 5 and Task 6 are non-BLE tasks and should be done in the template_project example used on Day 1.
+Task 7 and upwards are BLE task and should be done in the ble_app_uart example.

 ##Task 5: PWM Sweep
 **Scope:** In this task we will use the PWM library in the nRF5x SDK to control a servo.
+The PWM library uses one of the nRF52s TIMER peripherals in addition to the PPI and GPIOTE peripherals.
+The app_pwm library is documented on [this](https://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v12.2.0/lib_pwm.html?resultof=%22%61%70%70%5f%70%77%6d%5f%69%6e%69%74%22%20) Infocenter page

 Connecting the Servo to your nRF52 DK: